 Then, prepare a half onion piquet by piercing half an onion with 8-10 cloves.

 Add the onion piquet and a bunch of thyme to a baking sheet pan, along with the strained pineapple juice and white wine.
-Bake until the internal temperature reaches 140F, basting with the pineapple wine mixture every 15 mins.
+Bake until the internal temperature reaches 140F, basting with the pineapple wine mixture every 30 or so mins.

-After the ham is done, move it to a cutting board to rest.
-Strain all the pan drippings into a measuring cup and set aside.
-Then, remove the onion piquet and transfer it into a sauce pan with some butter and garlic.
+After the ham is cooked, move it to a cutting board to rest.
+Strain all the pan drippings into a measuring cup and set aside – you should have about 1.5 to almost 2 cups.
+Then, remove the onion piquet from the roasting pan and transfer it into a sauce pan with some butter and the Brazilian sofrito.

 Add a bay leaf.